Hidden low-discrepancy structures in random point sets: Results

 \section{Results}

 We now state the main result of this paper.
-Filling the gap between the necessary and sufficient conditions given in this result is left open for future work. \begin{theorem} For $d\in \NN$, let $\Scal_N$ be a set of $N$ independently and uniformly distributed random points in $[0, 1)^d$.
+Determining the convergence behavior in the intermediate regime between the two growth conditions on $N$, given in the theorem, is left open for future work. \begin{theorem} For $d\in \NN$, let $\Scal_N$ be a set of $N$ independently and uniformly distributed random points in $[0, 1)^d$.
 Let $b,m\ge 2$ such that $b$ is a prime-power with $d\le b+1$.
 Let $C_{b,d}(N,m)$ denote the event that $\Scal_N$ contains a $(0,m,d)$-net in base $b$.
-To ensure the convergence $\lim_{m,N\to \infty}\P[C_{b,d}(N,m)] = 1$, the sufficient condition is
+Considering $N:=N(m)$ as a function of $m$, the following holds: \begin{enumerate} \item If $N(m)\ge (1+\epsilon)\, b^{md}m\log b$ for some constant $\epsilon>0$, then